gugapadilha/asunaanimes-app/README.md

-<h1> Project: MY ANIME LIST <h1>
+<h1> Project: ASUNA ANIMES <h1>

   > Status: Finished ✔️

-  ### The application shows a couple of examples that what kind of screens we can do with Jetpack Compose, using animations e beatufiul fade effects as well.
-Clean Architecture did a great job here to maintain the system really smooth and optimal.
+  ### Discover, track, and favorite all your favorite anime in one place!
+Explore detailed information, create your personal watchlist, and keep track of the anime you've watched.
+The entire application was build with Compose, I also used MVVM and Clean Architecture ot maintain best practices.

   <br>